Koech-code/bookings/README.md

 - HEROKU

 ### User Stories
-As a user I would like to;
+As a customer I would like to;

-- view the blogs on the site.
-- comment on the blogs.
+- Create an account
-- view the most recent blogs.
+- login to the application
-- have an email alert when a new post is made by joining a subscription.
-- see random quotes on the site
+- see the available SPA services

-As a writer I would like to;
-- sign in to the blog
+- book a service you want
-- create a blog from the application
+- cancel a booked service.
-- delete comments that I find insulting or degrading.
-- update or delete blogs I have created.

 ## Specifications:
 These are the actions the user will do, inputs required and their outputs on the page.